-Using data from the National Service Accountability Survey (Évaluation des Prestations des Services de soins de Santé - EPSS) (2017-2018), Table 4 shows the percentage of health facilities with availability of key health services and the availability of key services across all facilities surveyed.
-While some basic services (child growth monitoring services and child immunization) had high availability in both North and South Kivu, gaps in other essential services were notable: basic vaccines were only provided in 21 percent of facilities, caesarean sections were only provided in 18 percent of facilities in South Kivu, and emergency transport services only provided in 17 percent of facilities in North Kivu.
+Using data from the EPSS (2017-2018), Table 4 shows the percentage of health facilities with availability of key health services and the availability of key services across all facilities surveyed.
+While some basic services (child growth monitoring services and child immunization) had high availability in both North and South Kivu, gaps in other essential services were notable: basic vaccines were only provided in 21 percent of facilities, Caesarean sections were only provided in 18 percent of facilities in South Kivu, and emergency transport service only provided in 17 percent of facilities in North Kivu.